opencog/learn/run-config/README.md

   disjunct data, then those will be used preferentially, with word-pair data making up for missing disjuncts.

-* `3-mst-conf.sh` and `3-mpg-conf.sh` -- Parameters that control MST
+* `3-mpg-conf.sh` -- Parameters that control MST/MPG parsing and
-  parsing and disjunct counting.
-The MPG variant is the "Maximum Planar Graph" variation of MST, as ordinary MST parsing may result in non-planar trees.
+  disjunct counting.

 * `4-gram-conf.sh` -- Grammatical clustering.